 The interest that Bradfield offered on these private loans were in the order of 10% to 15%, far above bank interest rates at the time, so it was tempting for Bradfield's clients to let Bradfield allegedly lend their money to this builder and reap the high interest rates.
 Bradfield assured the investors that the loans were fully secured by Epitomes Of Mortgage and he issued these papers to his clients whenever the money that they invested was rolled over into ongoing loans to this builder.
 Here is one of those fake "Epitomes Of Mortgage".
 I have Photoshopped two pages into one graphic for use here and have removed the details of my friend, the victim of this bastard Bradfield.

-So Bradfield's clients believed that their investments were secured by mortgages over property and they trusted Bradfield, who had performed their legal work for decades.
+Bradfield's clients believed that their investments were secured by mortgages over property and they made the big mistake of trusting Bradfield, who had performed their legitimate legal work for decades.
 If they had performed due diligence by simply checking the titles of those properties with the NSW Land Titles Office, they would have discovered that there were no mortgages, caveats or liens over them, thus immediately exposing Bradfield's scam.
 In many cases, the owners of the properties had no idea that their apartments and town houses were being used in this illegal way.

 Bradfield's Ponzi scam came to grief when I became aware that an elderly friend had put a substantial amount of money into these "loans" to a builder and when I saw those Epitomes of Mortgage, I immediately smelled a rat.
 So I convinced my friend to demand the return of the principal loan amounts, the original money that he had invested when the period of the loan was ending.
 Bradfield did his best to try and convince my friend to roll over his funds into ongoing loans to this bogus builder, but after I insisted that Bradfield teminate the loan and refund the principal to my friend, Bradfield's Ponzi scam was exposed in all its glory.